 From a central control panel, users can do tasks such as customize the site’s theme and settings and manage its content without any specialized knowledge of web design.
 Widely used site builders and CMS options also allow more web-savvy users to make more customized changes, as long as they’re within the terms of the provider’s contract.

-Although shared hosting users generally set up and manage their own sites, they can turn to the host’s support staff for help with a wide range of problems ranging from basic setup issues to troubleshooting specific problems as they arise.
+Although shared hosting users generally set up and manage their own sites, they can turn to the hosting company’s support staff for help with a wide range of problems ranging from basic setup issues to troubleshooting specific problems as they arise.
 Tutorials and FAQs on the host site can also help users solve problems and make needed changes to their sites.
 For an additional fee, many providers also offer site setup using a variety of site builders.

 Every business needs a website, and there’s a hosting option to meet every need.
 Shared hosting may not be right for large sites and those with a high volume of traffic.
-But, because this kind of hosting is affordable, accessible and even moderately scalable, this user-friendly option offers webmasters on a budget a way to easily establish an online presence.
+But, because this kind of hosting service is affordable, accessible and even moderately scalable, this user-friendly option offers webmasters on a budget a way to easily establish an online presence.